Animadversio/Animadversio.github.io/_academic_notes/Note-on-Image-Prior.md

 ### From Patch Prior to Image Prior

 Note the priors we derived are all patch based prior.
-So when we denoise overlapping patches, some procedure should be taken to prevent **Oversmoothing**.
+So when we denoise overlapping patches, some procedure should be taken to prevent **Oversmoothing**!

 More principle way is to crop out patches by operator $P_i$ and inference them as prior
 $$